2024 Copa Truck season

 The 2024 Brazilian Truck Cup Championship is the eighth season of the Truck Cup.
+Defending Champion Felipe Giaffone in a Volkswagen from R9 Competições repeated as the Copa Truck Pro Champion in 2024, after claiming his third Copa Truck title after 2017 and 2023.
+In the Super Truck Elite Class Bia Figueiredo claimed this year's title win.

+Prometeon took over Official Supply Duty from Goodyear for the Series going forward.

 The category's origins came after nine teams left Formula Truck due to disagreements with the problematic management of Neusa Navarro Félix.
-These teams joined together in an association to create the category that replaced Formula Truck.
+These teams joined in an association to create the category that replaced Formula Truck.
 The new category brings together teams and drivers from the old category.

 In November 2017, it was approved by the Brazilian Automobile Confederation (CBA) and recognized as an official championship.
 Carlos Col, former head of the Stock Car Pro Series, is its promoter.

 The Truck Cup was officially launched on April 27, 2017, in São Paulo.
 In the first season, the championship was divided into three regional cups: Midwest, Northeast, and Southeast.
 The first stage took place on May 28, in Goiânia, with 17 trucks on the grid.

 The association is made up of the following teams: RM Competições, AJ5 Sports, DF Motorsport, RVR Motorsports, Dakar Motors, Fábio Fogaça Motorsports, Lucar Motorsports and Clay Truck Racing.